 Vitamins can also be given by dietary additions:

 - Brazil nuts are high in selenium and can be ground and given to chickens

 - Sunflower seeds, especially black oiler, are high in vitamin E

 Other important vitamins are vitamin B and vitamin D. If your chickens are experiencing Wry Neck, make sure they are exposed to sunlight.

--Too much selenium can be toxic so make sure you research dosage for the size and weight of your chicken.
+- Too much selenium can be toxic, so research the dosage for the size and weight of your chicken.

--Stress can cause wry neck to become worse.
-Separate effected chickens from the rest of the flock to avoid pecking.
+- Stress can cause wry neck to become worse.
+Separate affected chickens from the rest of the flock to avoid pecking.
 Hand feeding and watering may be needed until the neck corrects itself.